 Wetlands provide crucial habitat for abundant wildlife and also benefit humans by filtering water, buffering us against floods, and providing a special place to enjoy nature.
-As top wetland predators, herons and egrets play an important role in maintaining wetland health.
+Great Egrets are near the top of the food chain in wetlands.
+This means they can be a key indicator of wetland health and they help support natural ecosystem processes.
 Their prevalence in these ecosystems makes them charismatic symbols for wetland conservation.

-Beginning in spring 2017, ACR researchers will equip herons and egrets with miniature GPS tags to find out how individual birds interact with their environment.
-The tracking devices will show us what they need to survive and find food, where they spend the winter, and how far they travel to establish new nests.
+Until now, very little has been known about egrets move throughout the San Francisco Bay Area and beyond.
+Between 2017-2019 ACR researchers equipped Great Egrets with miniature solar-powered GPS tags to find out how the birds move across the landscape and interact with their environment.
+The tracking devices show us what these birds need to survive and find food, where they spend the winter, and how far they travel to establish new nests.

 - Evan Jenkins and Galen Leeds